Trump’s grievances feed menacing undertow after the election

 He's gone repeatedly after Dominion Voting Systems, falsely branding it a “radical left company" responsible for a “stolen” election — in contrast to the assurances of state and federal officials that the election was run fairly and remarkably smoothly in the midst of a pandemic, with none of the massive fraud alleged by the president.

-Member’s of Trump’s administration have affirmed the legitimacy of the election, though at least one, Krebs, got fired for it.
-Even Trump’s trusted ally, Attorney General William Barr, told AP he’d seen no widespread fraud.
+Members of Trump’s administration have affirmed the legitimacy of the election, though at least one, Krebs, got fired for it.
+Even Trump’s trusted ally, Attorney General William Barr, told The AP he’d seen no widespread fraud.

 For Coomer, Dominion's director of product strategy and security, "this election was incredibly smooth across the board.”